gsiems/pg-util_log/readme.md

 Database logging for PostgreSQL functions and procedures (and views).

-The goal is to be able to log information from functions and procedures  that will persist regardless of whether the transaction for the function/procedure is commited or rolled back.
+The goal is to be able to log information from PLpgSQL functions and procedures, SQL functions and views that will persist regardless of whether the transaction for the function/procedure/query is commited or rolled back.
 Since PostgreSQL does not (currently) support autonomous sub-transactions a little creativity is required.

-Views can also be logged using the util_log.query_bug function by including the function call in the view definition.
-While not recommended for general use this is (potentially) useful for determining if a view is actually being used.

 [Documentation](doc/readme.md)